zachwhaley/squashed-merge-message/README.md

-When merging a PR with either the "Squash and merge" or "Create a merge commit" buttons, the commit title and message will be copied from the Pull Request title and body, respectively.
+When merging a PR with either the "Squash and merge" or "Create a merge commit" buttons, the commit title and message will be copied from the Pull Request title and body, respectively, and any leading HTML comments will be removed.

 The final commit on the base branch will look like:

 ```
 PR Title (#1234)